 Lifestyle and environmental factors aren’t hereditary.
 However, they can be shared among family members.
 For example, if your parents were or are smokers, it may be more likely that you picked up the habit as well.

-Cigarette smoking is the cause of most lung cancers.
-A 2017 research review states that 85 percent of lung cancer cases are thought to be caused by smoking.
+Cigarette smoking is the cause of .
+A states that of lung cancer cases are thought to be caused by smoking.
 Tobacco smoke contains cancer-causing substances that damage your DNA and lead to lung cancer.

-According to the Centers for Disease Control and Prevention (CDC), if you’re a long-time smoker, your risk of developing lung cancer is 15 to 30 times higher than it is for nonsmokers.
+According to the , if you’re a long-time smoker, your risk of developing lung cancer is 15 to 30 times higher than it is for nonsmokers.
 However, 10 to 20 percent of people diagnosed with lung cancer are nonsmokers.

 Other risk factors for lung cancer are air pollution and exposure to: